Tkocz/Sap6-Game/README.md

 ### Prerequisites

 * [GNU Make](https://www.gnu.org/software/make/) (Linux/macOS) — *A tool which controls the generation of executables and other non-source files of a program from the program's source files.*
-* [Mono](http://www.mono-project.com/) — *Mono is a software platform designed to allow developers to easily create cross platform applications part of the .NET Foundation.*
+* [Mono](http://www.mono-project.com/) — *A software platform designed to allow developers to easily create cross platform applications part of the .NET Foundation.*
-* [MonoGame](http://www.monogame.net/) — *MonoGame is an Open Source implementation of the [Microsoft XNA 4 Framework](https://en.wikipedia.org/wiki/Microsoft_XNA).*
+* [MonoGame](http://www.monogame.net/) — *An Open Source implementation of the [Microsoft XNA 4 Framework](https://en.wikipedia.org/wiki/Microsoft_XNA).*

 ### Linux/macOS